mitsuoxv/covid/USA.md

 I separate red or blue by state governors (in case of DC, a mayor), according to [List of United States governors](https://en.wikipedia.org/wiki/List_of_United_States_governors).
-Out of the map below, Alaska is red and Hawaii is blue.
 I download population data in data directory from [Census Bureau page](https://www.census.gov/data/tables/time-series/demo/popest/2010s-state-total.html), and use estimated population as of July 1, 2019.